sowmyadvn/Java_Revisited/Notes.md

 Integer to int: Integer.valueOf() int to Integer: arrayList.get(i).intValue()
 ```
 Integer integer = 56; //Code is compiled when typed and auto-boxing happens at compile time
+int myInt = integer; //again works because Java converts it to: (int myInt = integer.intValue();)